Blazemeter/apiritif/README.md

         http.get("https://blazedemo.com/copyright").assert_ok()
 ```
 Now this two blocks are wrapped into `smart_transaction` which would help with error test flow handling and logging.
-At the same time requests to main page, `contactUs` and `copyright` will be executed outside of any transactions even if some of transactions fails.

 Also each transaction defines the name for the block of code and will be displayed in the output report.